 Many of us remember when having Netflix meant getting DVDs in the mail.
-There were few greater joys then sending one off, knowing the next one was just a day or two away.
+There were fewer joys than sending one off, knowing the next one was just a day or two away.
 This seems silly now, but in the pre-digital age, this felt instant.

-However, after Netflix launched its streaming service in 2007, it went from being a bit of an indulgence (a not really instant) to what it is today: a near necessity and an easy way to watch tons of movies and TV shows.
+However, after Netflix launched its streaming service in 2007, it went from being a bit of an indulgence (not instant) to what it is today: a near necessity and an easy way to watch tons of movies and TV shows.

-In a little less than 20 years, Netflix is the go-to spot for so much of our entertainment, and it's easy to see why.
-The selection is huge, the original content is new and interesting, and, perhaps most importantly, NO ADS!
+In less than 20 years, Netflix has been the go-to spot for so much of our entertainment, and it's easy to see why.
+The selection is huge, and the original content is new and interesting!
 We could even say Netflix launched a "streaming revolution."

-People all around the world are realizing the absurdity of paying an arm and a leg for cable only to still have to sit through ads, and this has given way to many more streaming services, such as Amazon Prime and Hulu.
+People worldwide are realizing the absurdity of paying an arm and a leg for cable only to still have to sit through ads, and this has given way to many more streaming services, such as Amazon Prime and Hulu.
 Soon, Disney will have its own platform, and who knows how that will change the market.

 However, for now, Netflix is still on top.
-This much we know, but how well do you really know you're favorite source of television and movie entertainment?
-To help you find out, here are 27 fascinating facts about Netflix.
+This much we know, but how well do you know your favorite television and movie entertainment source?
+To help you find out, here are 26 fascinating facts about Netflix.

 Before getting into some mind blowing facts about Netflix, let's take a moment to put this company's history in perspective.
 Here's a brief timeline starting from the early days until now: